 |DOB||Address Line 2||Email Type||Phone Type||Credit Card Type|

-This is a good start but there are still some repeating values which we will look up, and you could possibly add, delete or change over time.
+This is a good start but there are still some repeating values that we will look up, and you could possibly add, delete or change over time.

 |Address Type||Email Type||Phone Number Type|